New Pain Solutions

 Anti-Aging Medicine & Interventional Pain Specialist located in Weslaco, TX

-Board-certified anesthesiologist and pain management specialist James Robles, MD, offers the most advanced treatments for pain relief, including shock wave therapy.
+Board-certified anesthesiologist and pain management specialist James Robles, MD, offers 20+ years of experience in the most advanced treatments for pain relief, including shock wave therapy.
 In addition to treating chronic and acute forms of pain, he uses shock wave therapy to treat erectile dysfunction at New Pain Solutions in Weslaco, Texas.
 To find out if you’re a good candidate for shock wave therapy, call or book an appointment online today.

 Although it may sound like more of a pain inducer than a pain reliever, shock wave therapy is a noninvasive treatment that relieves pain without narcotic medications or surgery.
 Shock wave therapy uses pressure waves to treat a variety of conditions, such as musculoskeletal pain due to injury.

 This therapy also shows promise as an effective treatment for men with erectile dysfunction (ED).
 A study published by the International Society for Sexual Medicine found that shock wave therapy was a safe and effective treatment for 60% of patients with ED who didn’t show improvement with medication.

 How does shock wave therapy work?